 After School Matters is a non-profit, arts-centric program for CPS students which focuses on soft skills and professional development.
 In September of 2017, they opened their flagship building- The Michael and Karyn Lutz Center.
 The interior design of the building combines natural material accents with color-coded floors.
 These quirks served as the initial inspiration for the wayfinding system.
 Instead of diminishing these elements, I worked them into the signage with location-dependent colored gem-shape backgrounds.

-Signage is made from a rectangle of unbreakable acrylic sheet, vinyl gem-shape backing, and raised laser-cut plastic lettering to conform to ADA standards.
+Signage is made from a rectangle of unbreakable sheet acrylic, vinyl gem-shape backing, and raised laser-cut plastic lettering to conform to ADA standards.

 Signs range from 3”x6” to 5”x10” as needed to comply with ADA specs and fire/building codes.

 The gem-shape scales proportionally for consistency.

 The signs were created from colorful opaque laser-cut vinyl attached to the back of shatter-proof clear plexiglass with laser-cut acrylic raised lettering on front.
 Braille was applied as raised acrylic.